US STOCKS-Dow eyes record highs in thin holiday trade; retailers jump | Business

 US STOCKS-Dow eyes record highs in thin holiday trade; retailers jump

-The Dow inched towards an all-time high on Wednesday, on a boost from retailers Home Depot and Nike, while record daily U.S. COVID-19 infections kept gains in check amid low liquidity in the final week of the year.
+The Dow inched towards an all-time high on Wednesday, on a boost from retailers Home Depot and Nike, while record daily U.S. COVID-19 infections kept gains in check amid low trading volumes in the final week of the year.

-The Dow inched towards an all-time high on Wednesday, on a boost from retailers Home Depot and Nike, while record daily U.S. COVID-19 infections kept gains in check amid low liquidity in the final week of the year.
-Home Depot and Nike Inc advanced 1% and 2%, respectively, against the backdrop of recent reports suggesting holiday sales were strong for U.S. retailers.
+The Dow inched towards an all-time high on Wednesday, on a boost from retailers Home Depot and Nike, while record daily U.S. COVID-19 infections kept gains in check amid low trading volumes in the final week of the year.
+Home Depot and Nike Inc advanced 0.8% and 1.8%, respectively, against the backdrop of recent reports suggesting holiday sales were strong for U.S. retailers.

 Some early studies pointing to a reduced risk of hospitalization in Omicron cases have helped investors look past the travel disruptions and powered the S&P 500 to record highs this week.
-"The market thinks that Omicron is going to hit just a few sectors of the whole economy, and most stocks will be good for that," said Luiz Pacheco, wealth advisor at Brainvest Wealth Management based in Miami.
+"As long as we don't shut the economy down, GDP will be fine next year, and therefore earnings will be fine next year," said Gary Black, managing partner, the Future Fund Active ETF.

-Meanwhile, the S&P 1500 airlines index shed 1.3%.
+Meanwhile, the S&P 1500 airlines index shed 0.3%.
 Delta Air Lines and Alaska Air Group canceled hundreds of flights again on Tuesday as daily tally of infections in the United States surged.
 Six of the 11 major S&P sector indexes advanced.
-The energy index, though, slipped 0.6% as oil prices slipped on demand concerns.
+The energy index, though, slipped 0.4%.

 The S&P 500 dipped on Tuesday in the lowest trading volume session of 2021, snapping a four-day winning streak.
 As 2021 draws to a close, the main U.S. stock indexes are on pace for their third straight year of stunning annual returns, boosted by historic fiscal and monetary stimulus.
 The S&P 500 is looking at its strongest three-year performance since 1999.

-Electric-car maker Tesla's CEO Elon Musk exercised all of his options expiring next year, signaling an end to his stock sales.
-Its shares dropped 1.3% but were still on course to end about 54% for the year.
-Declining issues outnumbered advancers for a 1.16-to-1 ratio on the NYSE and for a 1.97-to-1 ratio on the Nasdaq.
+Tesla's CEO Elon Musk exercised all of his options expiring next year, signaling an end to his stock sales.
+Its shares dropped 0.6% but were still on course to end about 54% for the year.
+Advancing issues outnumbered decliners by a 1.21-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.23-to-1 ratio on the Nasdaq.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)